BerenChou/SGBTransNet/README.md

 Configuration files and some python files (we directly place them in the mmseg package) are being put together.
 We release the codes of our model first.
-We borrow some codes from [vit-pytorch](https://github.com/lucidrains/vit-pytorch)
+The project is built upon [mmsegmentation]() and we also borrow some codes from [vit-pytorch](https://github.com/lucidrains/vit-pytorch), deep thanks for their codes.